 7. Trial Period and Early Access

 7.1.
-If the Customer registers to use the Product for a free Trial Period only the relevant parts of the Terms apply to such use.
-Sections that, by their nature, are not applicable during the Trial Period are e.g. 4.1, 6, 8, 13.3, 13.5, and 13.7.
+If the Customer registers to use the Product for a free Trial Period these Terms shall apply, in applicable parts, during the Trial Period.
+Sections that, by their nature, are not applicable during the Trial Period shall be inapplicable during such period, including but not limited to section 4.1, 6, 8, 13.3, 13.4, 13.5, and 13.7.

 7.2.
 When the Supplier offers a Trial Period or Early Access, the Supplier’s obligation is limited to providing the Customer with access to use the Product.
 Thus, the Supplier has no responsibility for the Product functioning in a certain way or responsibility for providing the Customer with support or remedying any unavailability.
 However, the Supplier will usually make sure that the Product works as intended.
 The Supplier is neither liable for any direct or indirect damages due to the Customer’s use of the Product.

 7.3.
-The term of the Agreement for the Customer’s Trial Period is stated when starting to use the Trial Period.
-When the term of the Trial Period has expired, the Customer may choose to continue using the Product and pay for it in accordance with what is stated in the Terms.
+The term of the Agreement for the Customer’s Trial Period is stated when the Customer starts to use the Trial Period.
+When the term of the Trial Period has expired, the Customer may choose to continue using the Product and then pay for it in accordance with what is stated in the Terms.

 7.5.
-The Parties may at any time choose to end the Trial Period and, in that case, the Customer shall no longer use the Product.
-The Parties may as well at any time choose to end the Early Access and, in such case, the Customer will no longer have access to the Early Access features in the Product.
+The parties may at any time choose to end the Trial Period and the Customer will, in that case, no longer use the Product.
+The parties may as well at any time choose to end the Early Access and the Customer will, in such case, no longer have access to the Early Access features in the Product.

 8. Term and Termination

 8.1.
 The Agreement is provided for the Agreement Term.